shadow3aaa/fas-rs/README_EN.md

 ## **Extension System**

-- To maximize user-space flexibility, `fas-rs` has its own extension system.
+- To maximize user-space flexibility, `fas-rs-next` has its own extension system.
 For development instructions, see the [extension template repository](https://github.com/shadow3aaa/fas-rs-extension-module-template).

 ## **Customization (Configuration)**